+- DOUT

-DOUT DOUT will turn OFF all user output signals.
+RESET DOUT will turn OFF all user output signals.

-(2) RESUME
+- (2) RESUME

-RESUME will reset the robot movement suspended by a BREAK command in an ON construct.
-After resetting, the movement interrupted by the BREAK command cannot be resumed by the RESUME command.
+RESET RESUME will reset the interrupted movement of the robot by specifying the BREAK command with the ON command.
+After resetting, RESET RESUME will not be able to resume the interrupted movement with the BREAK command.